bobbybudnick/SFS-Infrastructure/README.md

 large organization.
 This scripting involves a complex chain that all needs to be implemented correctly to work.
 SFS server redundancy 1 - Proxmox hook script that starts pre and post script
-SFS server redundancy 2 - run on virtualization server pre vm boot
+SFS server redundancy 2 - run on virtualization server pre VM boot
 SFS server redundancy 3 - runs on backup internet server
-Persistent - runs on virtualization server post vm boot
+Persistent - runs on virtualization server post VM boot
 Worker 1 - launches netcat for redundancy 2 and persistent to backup server
 7. Remote Access Server
 While not strictly required versus forwarding ports this seems like an